Explore Georgia Tours

 • Detoxification: Sulfur supports the body's natural cleansing processes

 Water Temperature: Natural springs emerge at 40-47°C (104-117°F).
-Bath houses maintain water at comfortable soaking temperatures, typically 37-42°C. The sulfur smell is noticeable but not overwhelming — most visitors find it atmospheric rather than unpleasant.
+Bath houses keep the pools at comfortable soaking temperatures, typically 37-42°C. The sulfur smell is noticeable but not overwhelming.
+Most visitors find it atmospheric rather than unpleasant.

 Tbilisi Bath Houses: Options for Every Budget